patrickFuerst/Group5_GPU_CA_SS2020/README.md

 ### Run all benchmarks

-To run all benchmarks run the `runBenchmark.sh` script with the parameters `-n k`, where *k* defines how often each implementation is run to calculate the mean execution time.
+To run all benchmarks run the `runBenchmark.sh k` with the parameters `k`, where *k* defines how often each implementation is run to calculate the mean execution time.
 This will run all implementations with all generated graphs and save the result of each implementation to the `data/benchmarks` folder.

 **!!
 THIS SCRIPT RUNS VERY LONG !!**